 In response to significant delays in the Family Court, with some cases waiting to be heard for 18 months or more, Commonwealth Attorney-General Christian Porter declared that the Family Court of Australia and the Federal Circuit Court would be integrated into one single court, the Federal Circuit and Family Court of Australia.

-One of the repercussions of the lengthy delays include these courts ‘job sharing’ cases, with up to 22,000 matters being filed across both courts each year.
-In an interview on ABC Radio’s ‘AM’ program, Porter described the “terrible” impact of these bottlenecks on individuals, with cases being bounced around between the parallel courts, each functioning on different rules, forms and procedures..
+One of the repercussions of the lengthy delays includes these courts ‘job sharing’ cases, with up to 22,000 matters being filed across both courts each year.
+In an interview on ABC Radio’s ‘AM’ program, Porter described the “terrible” impact of these bottlenecks on individuals, with cases being bounced around between the parallel courts, each functioning on different rules, forms and procedures.

 In response, and for the first time since the enactment of the Family Law Act in 1975 (Cth), the [then] Turnbull Government instructed the Australian Law Reform Commission (ALRC) to complete a reevaluation of the Act.
 The Commission’s report, due in March 2019, will consider what changes to the system are necessary, particularly to address issues of family violence and child abuse, as well as meeting the general and modern needs of the Australian community.
 The release of the report may also potentially affect the current legislation within the Family Law Act 1975 (Cth), and therefore affect how family law matters are dealt with in the system.